Birmingham USPS Truck Accidents Attorney

 The federal government does not want you to file a lawsuit and may try to extend you a settlement offer.
 You are right to wonder if you are really being offered what you deserve, because most initial settlement offers fall well short of what people are actually entitled to.

 You want a lawyer to handle the settlement negotiations relating to your case because they are going to have a much better understanding of the true value of your case.
 The attorney can consult medical experts to get a complete understanding of the extent of your injuries and the likely lifetime of expenses you will face.

 If a settlement cannot be negotiated, the lawyer will know how to file a lawsuit in compliance with the Federal Tort Claims Act.
 Strict time limits usually apply in these cases, so it is important for victims in USPS truck accidents to not delay in seeking legal representation.

 Why Choose Farris, Riley & Pitt, LLP?

-Farris, Riley & Pitt, LLP has recovered more than $200 million for our clients.
+The Farris, Riley & Pitt, LLP personal injury law firm has recovered more than $200 million for our clients.
 We have been serving residents of and visitors to Alabama for more than two decades.